-Used quite a bit in Ranma ˝: Martial Arts Rythmic Gymnastics, Martial Arts Figure Skating fit in this category, to say nothing of all the Martial Arts and Crafts styles.
+Used quite a bit in Ranma ˝: Martial Arts Rhythmic Gymnastics, Martial Arts Figure Skating fit in this category, to say nothing of all the Martial Arts and Crafts styles.

-The Eagleland All Starz team in Beyblade all had various styles based off of sports.
+In Beyblade, the Eagleland All Starz team all had various styles based off of sports.
 For example, the team leader would pitch his Beyblade like a baseball.

 Inverted in Eyeshield 21; Orio Tokashiki of the Teikoku Alexanders uses his skills as a boxer to better play American football.
 Makoto Otawara, Daikichi Komusubi, and Futoshi Omosadake all use their sumo wrestling talents in the sport, as well.